manu12121999/RemoveBG-GIMP/README.md

 ![Screenshot (113)](https://user-images.githubusercontent.com/66686353/84802857-786bad80-b001-11ea-9bdd-be2c37bbea8d.png)

 ## Problems:
+- if removebackground does not show up in the GIMP Menu, it's because requests is not found.
+If requests is installed correctly, tell me about it in the Issue Section.
 - it might currently not work on Linux(Ubuntu) with the GIMP you get from `sudo snap install gimp` , but it works with the one you get from `sudo apt install gimp`

 ## Notes: